Critical Insights: Louisa May Alcott. Edited with an Introduction with Anne K. Phillips. Ipswich, MA: Salem Press, 2016.

 Little Women, by Louisa May Alcott.
 Norton Critical Edition.
 Edited with Anne K. Phillips.
 New York: Norton, 2004.

 Emma Lazarus: Selected Poems and Other Writings.
 Edited with an Introduction.
-Peterborough, Ont.: Broadview Press, 2002.
+Peterborough, ON.: Broadview Press, 2002.

 Adah Isaacs Menken: Infelicia and Other Writings.
 Edited with an Introduction.
-Peterborough, Ont.: Broadview Press, 2002.
+Peterborough, ON.: Broadview Press, 2002.

 The Louisa May Alcott Encyclopedia.
 Edited with Anne K. Phillips.
-Westport, Conn.: Greenwood Press, 2001.
+Westport, CT.: Greenwood Press, 2001.

 Literature and Humanitarian Reform in the Civil War Era.
 Bloomington and Indianapolis: Indiana University Press, 1996.

 "'A Religion of Their Own': Louisa May Alcott's New American Religion."
 Nineteenth-Century American Women Write Religion: Lived Theologies and Literature.
 Ed.
-Mary Wearn.
-Farnham, UK: Ashgate [forthcoming].
+Mary McCartin Wearn.
+Farnham, UK: Ashgate, 2014.
+119-134.

 "The Varieties of Adolescent Experience: Coming of Age in Alcott's Little Women."
-With Anne K. Phillips.
+Co-authored with Anne K. Phillips.
 Critical Insights: Coming of Age.
 Ed.
 Kent Baxter.
-Pasadena, CA: Salem Press [forthcoming].
+Ipswich, MA: Salem Press, 2013.
+149-166.

 "Emma Lazarus and Jewish Poetry."
 Options for Teaching Nineteenth-Century American Poetry.
 Ed.
 Paula Bernat Bennett and Karen L. Kilcup.
 New York: Modern Language Association, 2007.
 151-160.